anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 both with HTTP "accept" header.
 The "exts_list" parameter may only be used with the "application/rdap+json" media type.

-This is an example of the "accept" header using the RDAP media type with an "exts_list" parameter:
+This is an example of the "accept" header using the RDAP media type with the "exts_list" parameter:

     accept: application/json;q=0.9,
         application/rdap+json;exts_list="rdap_level_0 exts fred";q=1